Kyle Coffey, Exercise Physiology, Physical Therapy

 After Kyle Coffey graduated in May 2010, he passed the board exam in July and landed a new job in August.
 This fast track to success — and a career he loves in physical therapy — was his reward for years of hard work.

-“The faculty challenged you to be the best student possible so when you graduate and enter the real world, you are prepared to become the most professional physical therapist out there,” he says, adding that his professors gave him tools and skills useful both in and out of the classroom.
+“When I was a student, the faculty challenged me to be the best student possible so that when I entered the real world, I was prepared to become the most professional physical therapist out there,” he says.

 Since physical therapists are in high demand in the job market, students tend to have a variety of employment options after graduation, including positions in hospitals, outpatient clinics and private offices.